Favrholm

 Favrholm is a former manor located on the southern outskirts of Hillerød, Denmark.
 The building was listed in the Danish registry of protected buildings and places in 1964.
 It was acquired by Novo Nordisk in 1995 and converted into a corporate training and conference centre.
 It was expanded with the assistance of Dutch architects SeATCH in 2005–11 and is now operated under the name Favrholm Campus.

 History

+Early history

 Favrholm is first mentioned in 1375 in the Danish Census Book.

 Christian II gave Favrholm to Opretter Anders von Barby, In 1554, he sold it to Peder Oxe who gave it the name Oxholm.
 Archeological surveys at the castle mound located a little to the north of the current buildings indicate that the old main building was a half-timbered structure surrounded by moats.